material-motion/material-motion/concepts/patterns.md

 ![](../_assets/Intention-Tree.svg)

 Object-oriented languages may choose to define Intention as an empty abstract base class.
+Pseudo-code:

     abstract class Intention {}

 Protocol languages may choose to define Intention as an empty protocol.
+Pseudo-code:

     protocol Intention {}